RussianNLP/MOROCCO/README.md

 ...
 ```

-See <a href="#use-logs-to-estimate-ram-usage-and-inference-speed-make-sure-benchmark-logs-are-correct">user instructions on how to validate logs</a>.
+See <a href="#use-logs-to-estimate-model-ram-usage-and-inference-speed-make-sure-benchmark-logs-are-correct">user instructions on how to validate logs</a>.
 It explains how MOROCCO computes `gpu_ram` and `rps` estimates.